NeXi-Client/NeXi-Client/README.md

 F2 - Opens a dialog where you can join your friends via an invite link

+F3 - Copies the Link of your current game

 F9 - Opens the developer tool

 F10 - Opens Settings Menu to configure FPS cap, Discord RPC, and D3D11OND12.